lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 The changes to spellcasting imply that some care is needed to handle dual and multi rangers.
 Specifically:

+* Abilities must be added to the cleric ability table (`clabpr01.2da`) to (1) remove ranger casting level bonus (this handles the case Ranger -> Cleric) and (2) add protection from spells (this handles the case Cleric -> Ranger)

 * A row must be added to the cleric ability table (`clabpr01.2da`) to trim the Cleric + Ranger spellbook on cleric level ups.
 The trimming must take into account the gained ranger spells.

-note(s):
-* for this to take full effect (namely for Cleric + Rangers to get their level 4 spells), the gameplay option to limit Cleric + Rangers to level 3 spells *must* be disabled.
+For this to take full effect (namely for Cleric + Rangers to get their level 4 spells), the gameplay option to limit Cleric + Rangers to level 3 spells *must* be disabled.

-* Abilities must be added to the cleric ability table (`clabpr01.2da`) to (1) remove ranger casting level bonus (this handles the case Ranger -> Cleric) and (2) add protection from spells (this handles the case Cleric -> Ranger)
+note(s): implementation note:
+* we crawl through `spell.ids` and grab the references of non-deprecated, priest, druid-exclusive spells.
+Tested against SR, this seems to work, although there are a few spurious entries (but this is harmless).

 # B. Kits.